Chinese Colors — Meanings and Symbolisms

-There are five primary colors in Chinese history, based on the theory of Yin-Yang and Five Elements.
-These Five colors (Black, White, Yellow, Red, Cyan) are honorable and orthodox, and compose all the other colors.
+There are five primary colors in Chinese history, based on the Five Elements Theory.
+These Five colors (Black, White, Yellow, Red, and Cyan) are honorable and orthodox and compose all the other colors.

-In ancient China, color used to be an important representative of a person’s social status, following strict hierarchy; misuse of colors would bring people severe punishments.
+In ancient China, colors used to be essential representatives of one's social status, and following strict hierarchies, misuse of colors would bring people severe punishments.

 Traditional Chinese colors were named using beautiful creatures.

-Nowadays, the color symbolism in Chinese culture is way less strict.
-The use of colors is mostly free, except for some Taboos in certain occasions.
+Nowadays, color symbolism in Chinese culture is way less strict.
+People can mostly use their favorite colors as they wish, except for some Taboos on certain occasions.

-Since Tang Dynasty (618 — 907), wearing a green headcloth was a penalty for people who had committed crimes.
-Hundreds yeas later, in Yuan (1271 — 1368) and Ming (1368 — 1644) Dynasty, prostitutes and their families were regulated to wear green.
+Since the Tang Dynasty (618 — 907), wearing a green headcloth was a penalty for people who had committed crimes.
+Hundreds of years later, in the Yuan (1271 — 1368) and Ming (1368 — 1644) Dynasty, prostitutes and their families were regulated to wear green.

 Nowadays, green clothes are welcomed in China; however, wearing a green hat means one’s partner is unfaithful.
-Therefore, it would piss people off by sending a green hat as a gift; any types of green is not acceptable.
+Therefore, it would piss people off to send a green hat as a gift; any type of green is not acceptable.

-Circling someone’s name with black frame means this person had been gone; therefore, for alive people, never have their names framed with black.
+Circling someone’s name with a black frame means this person had been gone; therefore, alive people never have their names framed with black.

-In Chinese history, criminals that have been sentenced to death would have their names written in red.
-Therefore, now it is still a tradition to not to write people’s names using red colored pens.
+In Chinese history, criminals sentenced to death would have their names written in red.
+Therefore, it is still a tradition not to write people’s names using red-colored pens.

-Now in people’s wedding, birthday, or important festivals, sending money is a convenient and popular way among families and friends.
-However, money should be put inside a red envelope; money in a white envelope is only sent to a funeral.
+At people’s weddings, birthdays, or important festivals, sending money is convenient and popular among families and friends.
+However, money should be put inside a red envelope; money in a white envelope is only for funerals.

-Wrapping gifts using white paper is not totally taboo, however, other colors are always much more welcome and acceptable.
+Wrapping gifts using white paper is not taboo.
+However, other colors are always much more welcome and acceptable.

-On big holidays like Spring Festival, or happy occasions like wedding, it is always better not to wear all white nor black to attend.
+On big holidays like Spring Festival, or happy occasions like weddings, it is always better not to wear all white or black to attend.

 Ink Black — Xuan Se (玄色)

-This is believed the color of the sky, when the sun is about to rise or after sunset.
+This is believed to be the color of the sky when the sun is about to rise or after sunset.

 As one of the Five Primary Colors, it represents Water in the Five Elements.
-Deep inside of the river, lake or sea, the water is dark and cool.
+Deep inside the river, lake, or sea, the Water is dark and cool.

-It is also the color of Black Turtle, a mythical animal guarding in the Northern section of the sky, which can take questions to the other world in divine ceremony, then bring back answers from ancestors.
+It is also the color of the Black Turtle, a mythical animal guarding the Northern section of the sky, which can take questions to the other world in the sacred ceremony, then bring back answers from ancestors.

 Crow Cyan — Ya Qing (鸦青)

-The color of crow’s feather, black mixes with light cyan.
+The color of the crow’s feather, black, mixes with light cyan.

 Affectionate Grey — Xiang Si Hui (相思灰)

-When a person one-hearted loves another, the lifelong lovesickness will gradually turn one’s hair to the Affectionate Grey.
+When a person one-heartedly loves another, the lifelong lovesickness will gradually turn one’s hair into the Affectionate Grey.